ionic-team/cordova-plugin-ionic/README.md

 * `WARN_DEBUG` - Set false if you do not want the check when apk/ipa is in debug mode.
 * `UPDATE_API` - The location of the Ionic Pro API (only change this for development)
 * `UPDATE_METHOD` - `auto`, `background`, or `none`.
 Dictates the behavior of the plugin.  `auto` will download and apply the latest update on app start, potentially leading to long splash screen loads if the connection is slow.  `background` will only download the update in the background on app start, but will allow full functionality while doing so, only redirecting users the _next_ time the app is loaded.  `none` will do nothing, leaving full plugin functionality in the hands of the developer.  **Default is `auto`**
-* `MAX_VERSIONS` - The maximum number of downloaded versions to store on the device for quick loading.
+* `MAX_STORE` - The maximum number of downloaded versions to store on the device for quick loading.
 More versions means less downloading, but can increase the app size greatly.  **Default is 3**

 ### Cordova API